lean-stack/generator-lean-one/README.md

 generator-lean-one
 ==================

-Webapp generator.
+Yeoman webapp generator.
 Sass and Browserify, dependencies with bower and npm.
 Gulp driven.